GregGriffith905/challenge-9-readme-generator/README.md

 ## Features

--With the exception of "Title" field, other fields may be left blank.
+- With the exception of "Title" field, other fields may be left blank.
--App removes blank fields from final README before saving to file.
+- App removes blank fields from final README before saving to file.
--Give user option to create basic page or add more detailed sections.
+- Give user option to create basic page or add more detailed sections.
--Give user option to add contact details to receive questions.
+- Give user option to add contact details to receive questions.

 ## Questions